matsonkepson/matsonkepson.github.io/content/about.md

 type: misc

 # change these
-jobTitle: some random DevOps dude
+jobTitle: some random IT dude
 name: Mati
 bio: true
 icon: ":coffee:"